izzyreal/vmpc-docs/getting_started.rst

 Plugin (all platforms except iPadOS)
 ++++++++++++++++++++++++++++++++++++
-If your DAW or plugin host is compatible with the format of VMPC2000XL that you installed (LV2, VST3, AU or AUv3), it should detect VMPC2000XL as a software instrument with 10x mono audio out, 2x mono audio in and MIDI in/out.
+If your DAW or plugin host is compatible with the format of VMPC2000XL that you installed (LV2, VST3, AUv2 or AUv3), it should detect VMPC2000XL as a software instrument.
+The AUv2 and AUv3 also come as effects, because in some cases, such as using the AUv3 in AUM, that's the only way to get audio input to work.

-Please refer to your DAW's manual if you are not familiar with adding software instruments to your projects.
+Please refer to your DAW's manual if you are not familiar with adding software instruments and effects to your projects.

-For more information on capabilities within each plugin and DAW combination, consult `the plugin compatibility matrix <https://github.com/izzyreal/vmpc-juce/blob/master/plugin-compatibility-matrix.md>`_.
+For more information on capabilities and limitations within each plugin and DAW combination, consult `the plugin compatibility matrix <https://github.com/izzyreal/vmpc-juce/blob/master/plugin-compatibility-matrix.md>`_.
+The matrix is a must-read in case you run into any plugin issues, including those that are related to multiple outputs, keyboard shortcuts, and plugin window resizing.

 .. note::
    For the AUv3 to be detectable by the host, you need to have run the standalone version first.